Used Car Buying Guides

 • Registration and plate fees

-• Pre-purchase inspection cost
+• Pre-purchase inspection

-• Maintenance or repairs
+• Immediate maintenance or repairs

-Smart buyers keep a $500–$1,500 buffer for immediate maintenance on older vehicles.
+Tip: Smart buyers keep a $500–$1,500 buffer for early maintenance on older vehicles.

-2. Research the Market
+2. Research the Vancouver Used-Car Market

-Compare Prices by Make, Model, Mileage
+Compare Prices by Make, Model & Mileage

-• Model year
+• Model year and trim

 • Mileage